ellakoa/postcard-poem/content/posts/chasing-the-tides.md

 alt: Colourful beach huts.
 A spring tide.
 Waves crashing over the beach huts on a sunny day.
 poem: |-
+  Tucked away on this easterly reach
-  I chanced upon Kingsdown beach tucked away on this easterly reach chasing the drama of a spring tide
+  I chanced upon Kingsdown beach
+  Chasing the drama of a spring tide
+  I hurried and lengthened my stride.
-  The waves were crashing and dutifully high
+  The tide was spectacularly high
-  Yet it was the light bathing
-  this easterly reach
+  Waves crashed far into the sky

-  that had me returning again and again
+  Yet it was the light bathing the coast that had me returning again and again
-  The morning light soft yet bright.
+  The morning light was soft yet bright.

-  It was by chance, on one such trip that as the sun arose, the tide slipped away revealing the most expansive bay
+  It was by chance, on one such trip that as the sun rose, the tide slipped away revealing the most expansive bay

-  I was captivated as the bay offered itself up
-  For the briefest time in the early hours,
-  I walked the bay, and the bay was all mine.
+  For the briefest time, I walked the bay and the bay was all mine.
-  I still chase the tides
-  but the lowest of tides.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-